gdbroman/broman.blog/posts/character.md

 And eventually, I made good friends with another teen programmer – he too was pissed and driven to get paid.

-So we started to code together every day.
+So we started coding together.
 And one weekend we built a React app together that made a couple of grand.
 We then leveraged the app as an experience to land high-paying developer jobs.

 We didn't know what we were doing, but action had served us.